Blevs/blevs/content/blog/clojure-crash-course.md

 The first should be familiar and reasonable.
 Instead of using `defn`, we write `fn` with no function name.

 The second is more cryptic.
-The reader macro is read by the Clojure parser and transformed into the first form.
+The reader macro is transformed by the Clojure parser and into the first form.
 It is indicated by a hashed parenthesis `#()`.
 Inside, the `%` is evaluated to the first argument.
-We can use multiple arguments by adding an integer after the symbol.
+We can use multiple arguments by adding an integer.

 ```clojure
 ;; The same as the add function